Updated: Sep 15

 We have created a Circuit Training How 2 Guide which outlines the different types of circuits.
 In addition, our How 2 Guide shows you step-by-step how to create and design your own circuit.
 You can find the link to this article in the conclusion.

-Example of a circuit training session
+Advantages of circuit training #1: Time-sensitive

 It’s no exaggeration to say that you could easily condense a ‘typical’ gym session into a 30- or even 20-minute circuit.
 Because gym sessions are relatively low-intensity, and a lot of time is spent resting and migrating from one piece of equipment to the next (and posing in front of the mirror and posting pics), not much exercise gets done.